-Beginning in 1862, the stockholders of Swarthmore College elected the Board of Managers at their annual meeting each December in Philadelphia, Pa.
-At that time, the Board consisted of an equal number of women and men.
+Beginning in 1862, the stockholders of Swarthmore College elected the Board of Managers at their annual meeting each December in Philadelphia.
+The Board consisted of an equal number of women and men, which was unusual for that time.
 When it was discovered in 1870 that Pennsylvania law did not allow women to serve on boards, the group successfully petitioned state legislators to change the law so that women could legally continue to serve.

 In the College's early years, Managers were also required to be members of the Religious Society of Friends (Quakers), representing Hicksite Quakerism from New York to Virginia.
 However, this requirement was dropped by an amendment of the Charter in 1908 so that the College would qualify for Carnegie funding for faculty pensions.